 Sunday Shopping Ban

 In March 2018 the government brought in new regulations designed to gradually phase out Sunday shopping in order, the government hopes, to encourage citizens to return to a more ‘traditional’ family Sunday.
 Phased in gradually, in 2018 the new regulations allowed large stores to open on only the first and last Sundays of each month, forcing shops to close on the intervening Sundays.
-Beginning in 2019, trade will only be allowed on the last Sunday of each month and a few other ‘special’ Sundays such as the week before Easter.
+In 2019, trade has only been allowed on the last Sunday of each month and a few other ‘special’ Sundays such as the week before Easter.
 While all major malls and chains will be closed there are some exemptions to the new law namely pharmacies, gas stations, kiosks, bakeries, open-air markets, souvenir shops (oh thank god) and smaller stores where the owner is present.
 Note that the Sunday hours we list for venues are the hours they keep only on those Sundays when trade is allowed.
-The following is a list of Sundays when shops are allowed to be open:
+The following is a list of Sundays when shops are allowed to be open in 2019; in 2020 shops will be closed every Sunday.

 Jan.
 27 | Feb.
 24 | March 31 | April 14, 28 | May 26 | June 30